Click on links above to download applications.

 (775) 329-0623 (phone)

 Eagle Lake is geographically close to Susanville, but a mountain range separates the two.
 This means phone service is spotty at best.
-In our experience, track phones and pay as you go phones don't get reception at camp.
+In our experience, track phones and pay-as-you-go phones don't get reception at camp.
 The big carriers (AT&T, Verizon, Sprint, T-Mobile) only have limited reception.
 It is possible your camper may not be able to reach you during camp.
 If you prefer, you can send a calling card, but due to time constraints and there only being one landline, calling card calls are limited to 5 minutes.
-Campers have access to phones only during the start of free time.
+Campers have access to phones only during the start of their free time.

-You can mail your fully completed application to the address at the bottom of our website, or fax your application to 775-322-6930.
+You can mail your completed application to the address at the bottom of our website, or fax your application to 775-322-6930.
 If you are local, feel free to bring it in person.
 You can scan and e-mail it to firstname.lastname@example.org, but please note our e-mail is not encrypted.
-We are taking applications until camp is full, and have opened up the wait-list.
+We are taking applications until camp is full, and have opened up the waitlist.
 Campers will only be considered for one camp this year.
-If your child has experienced sexual abuse, please apply for our Summer of Healing camp, happening July 21nd-27th.
+If your child has experienced sexual abuse, please apply for our Summer of Healing camp, happening July 9th-15th.

 Volunteering for Camp: